ayushjn20/dunner-wiki/Developer-Guide.md

-We are glad you are interested in helping us develop Dunner and we are glad you though of reading this developer guide before contributing!
+We are glad you are interested in helping us develop Dunner and we are glad you thought of reading this developer guide before contributing!

 # Pull Requests
 1. Before creating a PR, always make sure there is a relevant issue for it.
 If not, create one yourself.